Mike Rama: Dismissal and disqualification from office

 On December 2, 2024, after what would have been the end of Rama's 6-month suspension, Rama attempted to defy his dismissal and report back to work at City Hall, despite Garcia having already succeeded him as mayor.
 Rama attended the flag ceremony and appeared cordial with Garcia, walking out after Garcia referred to Rama as the former Mayor.
 Rama then spoke to journalists, asserted that he was still the duly-elected mayor, and called Garcia a fake mayor.
 Rama then attempted to enter his old office in the Executive Building, which had been padlocked by Garcia for security reasons.
 Tensions further escalated after Rama's vehicle, which was parked in the parking slot reserved solely for the mayor's use, was clamped by the Cebu City Transportation Office (CCTO).
 Rama's supporters shouted at the uniformed CCTO personnel and attempted to prevent them from leaving.
 Garcia dismissed the issue, stating that security threats came not from Rama himself, but rather from his associates who had allegedly violated security on previous occasions.

 On February 19, 2025, the Cebu City Legal Office (CLO) issued a demand letter giving Rama 24 hours to return a Toyota HiAce Super Grandia owned by the city government, previously issued to Rama as an official vehicle.
 Rama refused to comply, going to City Hall on February 21, confronting CLO head Santiago Ortiz Jr., and condemning the demand letter as "tyranny and oppression."
 The city later filed a police blotter report at the Waterfront Police Station on February 26, with Garcia saying that the city was reviewing possible legal remedies, including carnapping charges.
 Rama said that he would be willing to return the van, although he insisted that he was still the rightful mayor and that his return of the van should not be seen as waiving his claim to the office.
 The city government later dropped the carnapping charges against Rama after he turned the vehicle over to Vice Mayor Hontiveros on February 28, albeit without signing the formal turnover paperwork.

-On March 17, 2025 the Ombudsman ordered Rama dismissed as mayor and permanently disqualified from public office for the second time, after finding him guilty of awarding garbage collection contracts in December 2021 without going through the legally-required bidding processes for private contractors.
+On March 17, 2025, the Ombudsman ordered Rama dismissed as mayor and permanently disqualified from public office for the second time, after finding him guilty of awarding garbage collection contracts in December 2021 without going through the legally-required bidding processes for private contractors.
 Also dismissed were Leizl Calamba, Lyndon Basan, Conrado Ordesta III, Janeses Ponce, and Dominic Diño, members of the city's Bids and Awards Committee.
 The Ombudsman's decision was based on a complaint filed by Jundel Bontuyan in August 2023.

-On April 1, Rama posted bail of PHP 270,000 (USD 4,700) for his nepotism case following his legal team's discovery of an arrest warrant against him in San Carlos, Negros Occidental on March 11.
+On April 1, Rama posted bail of PHP 270,000 (US$4,700) for his nepotism case following his legal team's discovery of an arrest warrant against him in San Carlos, Negros Occidental on March 11.